AutomationPhysical AINVIDIA GTC 2026

 What you need ready

-A real-time machine availability feed that robots and their control systems can query.
-WhereFy's API-accessible data layer makes this possible without any custom development.
+A real-time machine availability feed that robots can query.
+WhereFy's API-accessible data layer makes this possible.

 query_stats

-GTC 2026 featured multiple sessions on AI-driven predictive maintenance — models trained on thousands of machine hours that can identify failure patterns weeks before a breakdown occurs.
-Companies like Siemens and Rockwell Automation are embedding these models into their platforms.
-But the training data for these models must come from real machines, in real operating conditions.
-Historical paper logs are useless.
-Real-time sensor streams are the input.
+AI models trained on thousands of machine hours can identify failure patterns weeks before breakdown.
+But training data must come from real machines, in real operating conditions.

 What you need ready

-Continuous machine data streams — current draw, cycle time trends, temperature readings, vibration signatures — logged automatically over weeks and months.
-WhereFy builds this historical data set from day one of installation.
+Continuous machine data streams — current draw, cycle time trends, temperature — logged automatically.
+WhereFy builds this from day one.

 videocam